rouvinerh/SecJournal/website-security/sql-injection.md

 # if false, deny access
 ```

-Now, what were to happen if we key in `' OR 1=1 -- -`?
-This is what the resultant query would look like:
+Now, what were to happen if a user keys in `' OR 1=1 -- -`?
+The resultant query (in a poorly designed application) would look like:

 ```sql
 SELECT '' OR 1=1-- - FROM password WHERE username = 'tim'